High-fiber diets and immunotherapy response

 The mission of PRIME-TR is to build a robust framework that enables a concerted effort for translational research by leveraging existing resources at our institution and by developing programs and relationships to support novel translational applications in the microbiome space.
-Our ultimate goal is to improve prevention, diagnosis and treatment strategies for cancer patients and the population at-risk.
-Succeeding at this vision would result in the ability of preventing and treating a wider population via novel and better strategies based on microbiome applications.
+Our ultimate goal is to improve prevention, diagnosis, and treatment strategies for cancer patients and the at-risk population.
+Succeeding at this vision would result in the ability to treat a wider patient population via novel and improved strategies based upon microbiome applications.

 Jennifer Wargo, M.D., M.M.Sc.